alexwlchan/alexwlchan.net/src/_drafts/rusty-shelves.md

 I recently rewrote the code that generates these shelves to use Rust, both for fun and as a learning exercise.
 In this post, I'm going to explain how the new code works.

-You may not want to generate these exact images, but the ability to generate graphics like this has been useful in lots of projects – consider it a primer in creating simple images.
+You may not want to generate these exact images, but the ability to generate graphics like this has been useful in lots of projects – consider this a primer in creating simple images.

 [last post]: /2021/12/2021-in-reading/
 [books.alexwlchan.net]: https://books.alexwlchan.net/